"You are one of the most interesting, talented writers I know"A.G.

 However, over the last few years I’ve met Germans at different value events, and I detected an inner conflict: though I was programmed to hate them, I did not.
 I could not connect the dots between Nazis and the people I met, especially since all of them were born after the war.
 On this trip I saw another side of German people, which really touched me.
 I was one of the speakers at the conference in Frankfurt.
 The last point on the agenda of the conference was a tour.
 Dr. Claudia Giani-Leber – the wife of the conference organizer, Dr. Hendrik Leber – was our tour guide.
 I thought she’d be showing artwork on the Goethe-Universität campus, where the conference was held.
 She did not.
 As I learned, during WWII, what is the university campus was the location of an I.G.
 Farben chemical factory that used Jewish slave labor.
 Instead of showing us artwork, Claudia led us to the memorial of Norbert Wollheim (spend some time on this site, watch the interviews) – a German who grew up in an assimilated Jewish family and played an important role in transporting Jewish children to England.
 He also filed a lawsuit against I.G.
 Farben.
 Claudia spoke for half an hour, describing the suffering of the Jewish people and what the Nazis did to them.
 She even read part of the testimony from the trial that described in graphic detail the living conditions and suffering inflicted on the slaves.
 This tour looked like an act of self-lynching.
 This group of a few dozen people (none of them alive during the war) were purposely reliving the pain and shame of acts that their ancestors had perpetrated on Jews.
 They don’t hide from it.
 I realized that these Germans hate Nazis as much as I do, even if many of their grandfathers were those Nazis.

 We left our car in Frankfurt and took an overnight train to Prague – the most beautiful city in Europe (yes, Paris, move over).
 We took a bike tour of Prague, and our guide told an interesting story.
-A very old building that used to be a musical conservatory had statues of thirty European composers on its roof (here is a picture of it).
+A very old building that used to be a musical conservatory had statues of thirty European composers on its roof.
 During WWII the Nazis turned it into their headquarters.
 However, they discovered that one of the statues on the roof is of the Jewish composer Felix Mendelssohn.
 The Nazis could not allow a statue of a Jewish composer to remain on the roof of their headquarters.
 But the problem was that the statues were not named – and the Czechs refused to identify Mendelssohn.
 In a stroke of genius, the Nazis sent two soldiers onto the roof to find the statute with the biggest nose and knock it down.
 They did.
 However, it was later discovered that Mendelssohn’s statue was untouched but Richard Wagner’s statue was knocked down.
 (Side note: Wagner was Hitler’s favorite composer.)

 My wife and I flew to NYC on Monday, May 9th.
 The next day I gave a presentation at the Hard Assets conference, on China and Japan (my updated slides can be found here), which was extremely well-received, and a few dozen people nearly mugged me with questions when I got offstage.
 I was a bit surprised, as the theme of the conference was “hard assets” – the stuff I argue will come back to earth fast when the Chinese bubble bursts.